Revou-FSSE-Jun25/milestone-2-rachmandika29/README.md

 # Mainkeun Game Studio - Landing Page

-A modern, responsive landing page for Mainkeun Game Studio featuring interactive JavaScript games and a sleek design.
+A retro-styled, responsive landing page for Mainkeun Game Studio featuring interactive JavaScript games with an authentic DEC VT320 terminal aesthetic.

 ## 🎮 Project Overview

 Mainkeun is a game studio company specializing in browser-based JavaScript games.
-This landing page serves as the main hub for showcasing our games, leaderboards, company information, and contact details.
+This landing page serves as the main hub for showcasing our games, leaderboards, company information, and contact details with a classic terminal computing experience.

 ## 📋 Pages Structure